auburnsummer/rhythm-cafe/README.md

  - Log in with Discord!
  - Edit your levels!
  - A manual system for adding levels instead of the current automated scraper
-   - unfortunately the manual scraper is starting to fall over... a lot
+   - unfortunately the scraper is starting to fall over... a lot

 # Background